-When you’re updating your summer skin care routine, don’t forget about the skin on your body.
+When you’re updating your summer skincare routine, don’t forget about the skin on your body.
 During the summer, breakouts on the back and chest can become more frequent.
 This is because spending time in the sun can actually lead to an increase in dead skin cell buildup.
 This causes dirt, oil, and bacteria to get trapped under the skin, which in turn can cause blemishes.
-One way to stay ahead of this is to use an anti-bacterial cleanser containing ingredients like salicylic acid on your body twice a week (try AHA/BHA Blemish Control Cleanser).
+One way to stay ahead of this is to use an anti-bacterial cleanser containing ingredients like salicylic acid on your body twice a week.
 Apply it to a loofah or baby washcloth and massage it over the back or body.
 This will encourage the removal of dead skin cells so that your pores are less likely to get clogged in the first place.
 Regular exfoliation will also keep your skin looking smooth and glowy, which is great in the summer when you’re showing more skin.

 5. Reapply sunscreen throughout the day

-It’s no secret that summer equals sun, and this means it’s more important than ever that your skin care routine includes diligent sunscreen application.
+It’s no secret that summer equals sun, and this means it’s more important than ever that your skincare routine includes diligent sunscreen application.
 Excess sun exposure can lead to DNA damage, resulting in wrinkles and sagging skin later on.
-It can also trigger melanin cells and cause them to become overactive, which is what leads to brown spots, hyperpigmentation, freckles and, in some cases, melasma.
-While a good application of a lotion sunscreen in the morning should always be the cornerstone of your skin care routine in the summer, you need to be re-applying sunscreen throughout the day as well to stay protected from strong UV rays.
+It can also trigger melanin cells and cause them to become overactive, which is what leads to brown spots, hyperpigmentation, freckles, and, in some cases, melasma.
+(Read all about melasma.)
+While a good application of a lotion sunscreen in the morning should always be the cornerstone of your skincare routine in the summer, you need to be re-applying sunscreen throughout the day as well to stay protected from strong UV rays.